 Mark Regnerus Using Discredited Research to Support Anti-Equality Efforts in Utah

-Mark Regnerus is once again using junk science from his roundly discredited 2012 study to make the case for denying equality to LGBT Americans.
+Washington – Mark Regnerus is once again using junk science from his roundly discredited 2012 study to make the case for denying equality to lesbian, gay, bisexual and transgender (LGBT) Americans.
 Regnerus yesterday signed on to an amicus brief filed in the 10th Circuit U.S. Court of Appeals, which is currently considering the constitutionality of Utah’s ban on marriage for loving, committed same-sex couples.

 The brief cites Regnerus’ 2012 New Family Structures Study as a reason for “view[ing] with healthy suspicion” the idea that there are no major differences in outcomes between children raised by same-sex and opposite-sex parents.
 The findings from Regnerus’ study stand in contrast to 30 years’ worth of social science that suggest that children thrive equally well in two parent households, regardless of the genders of their parents.